wassname/discovering_latent_knowledge/mjc_notes.md

 Well I'm really trying to tell if the most likely answer is true.
 So I just need to work out if the most likely answer is true using the labels.
 Then I can order the hidden states.

+# Collect hidden state pairs

+The idea is this: given two pairs of hidden states, where everything is the same except r dropout.
+Then tell me which one is more truthfull?

+If this works, then for any inference, we can see which one is more truthfull.
+Then we can see if it's the lower or higher probability one, and judge the answer and true or false.

+Steps:
+- collect pairs of hidden states, where the inputs and outputs are the same.
+We modify the random seed and dropout.
+- Each pair should have a binary answer.
+We can get that by comparing the probabilities of two tokens such as Yes and No.
+- Train a prob to distinguish the pairs as more and less truthfull
+- Test probe to see if it generalizes

 # 2023-08-05 07:09:39

 TODO